Salty Brine: Massachusetts

-Salty's first jobs were in his native state of Massachusetts with WNAC: Boston, WESX: Salem, & WCOP: Boston.
+Salty's first jobs were in his native state of Massachusetts with WNAC, Boston; WESX, Salem; and WCOP, Boston.

 WPRO

 In September 1942, Salty joined WPRO.
 He hosted the morning show (originally called the "T.N.T.
 Review") from 1943 until April 28, 1993.

 Television

 From 1955 to 1968, he hosted "Salty Brine's Shack" on WPRO-TV/WPRI-TV, a live evening children's program.
 Its closing words, "Brush your teeth and say your prayers," remained his signature line through the rest of his life.

 Brine's distinctive voice, instantly recognizable after first listen, was beloved for his famous catch-phrase, "no school Fostah-Glostah"—a reference to the frequent school closings of the Foster-Glocester school district.